-Focus on a healthy balanced diet of vegetables and fruits, whole grains, and protein from a variety of sources such as legumes, nuts, lower-fat dairy and alternatives, lean meats, and fish.
+Focus on a healthy balanced diet of vegetables and fruit, whole grains, and protein from a variety of sources such as legumes, nuts, lower-fat dairy and alternatives, lean meats, and fish.
 Limit how many highly processed foods you eat.
 Look at the big picture rather than fat alone.
-By avoiding highly processed foods and choosing whole, natural foods instead, you reduce the amount of saturated fat and trans fat in your diet.
+By limiting highly processed foods and choosing whole, natural foods, especially more plant-based foods, you reduce the amount of saturated fat in your diet.

 What is dietary cholesterol?

 The liver makes about 80% of the cholesterol in your body.
 The other 20% comes from the foods you eat.
 The foods that raise your blood cholesterol the most are high in saturated fat, like: fatty meat and whole-fat dairy products, snack foods and some ready-prepared foods.
 Foods that have high levels of dietary cholesterol include: